 Trying Something (Else) New: The Anderson’s (for my lawn and garden)

 I don’t know how fertilzer brand The Anderson’s came to my consciousness.
 Could’ve been that somebody in one of the many lawn tips YouTube videos mentioned it.
 Maybe they served me an ad on YouTube or in my Instagram feed in between all the lawn pros and gardeners I follow.
-Maybe divine intervention and an angel appeared to me in a dream and said, “when you wake up, Search The Anderson’s grub control and their full season lawn maintenance program,” and then I awoke and did what the angel said.
+Maybe divine intervention?
+Maybe an angel appeared to me in a dream, or in a vision sitting at the foot of my bed and said, “when you wake up, Search The Anderson’s grub control and their full season lawn maintenance program,” and then I awoke and did what the angel said.

 Or maybe on my many drives to and from University of Alabama, I drove by their huge facility in Maumee, Ohio and maybe I looked it up on my phone and declared, “aha … these people are serious about helping people who love their lawn.”